 - White Vinegar – optional

-- First, we will begin with prepping the baby potatoes.
-Pressure cook them or boil them in a pot of water with some salt till they are tender in the centre.
+- Pressure cook them or boil them in a pot of water with some salt till they are tender in the center.
 If you are using a pressure cooker, then be very careful.
 Since they are small, they cook very fast.
 Perhaps allow it to whistle 2-3 times and then turn off the heat.

 As the cooker depressurizes, open and check if the potatoes are done using a knife.
 If it passes through smoothly, it’s ok.
-Otherwise, let it whistle a couple more time

-- Once done, take them out in a colander or sieve and allow them to cool down completely
+Otherwise, let it whistle a couple more time - Once done, take them out in a colander or sieve and allow them to cool down completely

 - Next comes the most tedious job of peeling them.
 Get everybody involved, let this be a family activity if you are cooking with a bunch of small (but cute) potatoes.

-- Add some more oil (if needed) and temper it with Asafoetida or Hing, Bay Leaf and Cumin Seeds.
+- Add some more oil (if needed) and temper it with asafoetida or hing, bay leaf, and cumin seeds.
 Allow the seeds to splutter on medium heat

-- Add the Tomato Puree to the tempered oil and fry till it reduces and its water is gone
+- Add the tomato puree to the tempered oil and fry till it reduces and its water is gone

 - Season it with salt as per your taste and add the soaked spices.
 Fry it till everything is mixed well